 Healthcare Industry, is your data safe?
 Free advice from certified electronic waste recyclers.

-Whether or not you support the growing use of Electronic Health Records (EHR) to help physicians manage their patients and support their treatment, there is no doubt that the practice is reshaping how healthcare professionals do their jobs.
+Whether or not you support the growing use of Electronic Health Records (EHR) to help physicians and patients manage health records including, diagnosis, treatments, and provider communications, there is no doubt that the use of electronic health records and apps are reshaping how healthcare professionals do their jobs.
 These systems are connecting doctors with their patients in new and expanded ways.
 But that connection comes with greater risks of inadvertently exposing patients’ records to the world.

 Ever received a notice that your healthcare equipment is at or near the end of its life?